 He wrote, directed and starred in the features Good Time Max and The Ape.
-Herbert White, a short film in which he wrote and directed starring Michael Shannon, debuted at the Sundance Film Festival in 2010.
+Herbert White, a short film in which he wrote and directed debuted at the Sundance Film Festival in 2010.
 The Feast of Stephen, also written and directed by Franco, premiered and won a TEDDY award at the Berlin Film Festival.
-Additionally, Franco directed Saturday Night, a documentary on the week-long production of a "Saturday Night Live" episode, which originally premiered at SXSW and The Clerks Tale, which premiered at Cannes.
-Franco recently wrote and directed a biography on poet Hart Crane called The Broken Tower which will premiere at the 2011 Los Angeles Film Festival.
+Additionally, Franco directed Saturday Night, a documentary on the week-long production of a Saturday Night Live episode, which originally premiered at SXSW and The Clerks Tale, which premiered at Cannes.
+Franco wrote and directed a biography on poet Hart Crane called The Broken Tower, which premiered at the 2011 Los Angeles Film Festival.

 Franco has been enrolled at a number of prestigious institutions, including University of California at Los Angeles, Columbia University, New York University, Yale University, and Rhode Island School of Design.
 He has shared his interest in learning, teaching English and film courses at USC, UCLA, CalArts and NYU.

 Franco is a published author, penning the compilation of short stories, Palo Alto.
 He has also released an EP, titled MotorCity, with his band Daddy.
 He made his Broadway debut in 2014 in the stage adaptation of Of Mice and Men.